 “Fear, shame, anxiety, and hopelessness marked my life and my childhood,” said Marcus Peters.
 “I’ve always stuttered.
 As a child and early into my young adult years, I struggled with insecurities and hopelessness from what the future would hold for me because of my stuttering.
 I was fearful I couldn’t speak in a way that would allow me to have opportunities for a successful life.
 To cope with those struggles, I tried to find identity in my academics.
 I tried to mask the anxiety, fear, and frustration over how things would go on a daily basis, but I consistently fell short.

 “Since I grew up in church, I placed my faith in Christ at a really young age, but I didn’t surrender in a way where things really changed to experience joy and abundant life.
-That change didn’t happen until I got to college when my stuttering and fear of stuttering became worse.
+That change didn’t happen until I got to college when my stuttering and fear of stuttering worsened.

 “I went to college at the University of Maryland in 2009.
 I was over 1,000 miles away from home, friends, and family for the first time in my life, and I was completely out of my comfort zone being somewhere new.
 This expanded the burden of anxiety over my stuttering that had already been a part of my life for so long.

 “Early in my freshman year, by God’s grace, I was able to be a part of a Christian ministry at my school.
 One of the leaders saw that I was really struggling and shared a Bible verse with me that radically changed my outlook and set the pace for the rest of my life.
 He shared about Paul in 2 Corinthians 12 when he asked the Lord three times to take his suffering away, but God didn’t remove it from his life.
 Paul’s perspective changed because he realized God’s grace is sufficient, ‘Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.’